 Santa Barbara is just 80 minutes south.
 Larger than SLO, the tempo is a bit more upbeat here, but not too much more.
 Really, this is where people from LA come to chill the fuck out.
-But they do have a nightlife scene downtown.
+But there’s still plenty to do and there is a good nightlife scene downtown.

 In Santa Barbara, you also have your pick of excellent beaches, wine, and awesome food.
 It is a bit more expensive here than SLO, FYI, which still sticks to its college town roots.
 (UC Santa Barbara is actually in “Isla Vista” 15 minutes north.)